osyed/backup/README.md

 `/backup/domain.com/1`.

-If the '1' directory already exists, it will be rename to '2' and the '2' directory will be copied back to '1' using hard links reduce disk space usage.
+If the '1' directory already exists, it will be rename to '2' and the '2' directory will be copied back to '1' using hard links to reduce disk space usage.

 The backup script does an rsync command to the '1' directory so that only changes will need to be transfered over the network.